ORISE Science and Technology Policy Fellowship

 The Oak Ridge Institute for Science and Education (ORISE) Science, Technology and Policy (STP) Program provides opportunities for advanced degree graduates, postgraduates, established scientists, and faculty with a range of experience levels to apply their expertise to current and future policy and technical initiatives in energy efficiency and renewable energy.

-Participants hold appointments at DOE Headquarters and receive hands on experience that provides them with an understanding of the AMO mission, operations, and culture.
+Participants hold appointments at DOE Headquarters and receive hands on experience that provides them with an understanding of the IEDO & AMMTO missions, operations, and cultures.
 ORISE is a DOE institute managed by Oak Ridge Associated Universities that creates collaboration opportunities through partnerships with other DOE facilities, federal agencies, academia, and industry to strengthen the nation’s research and development enterprise and advance science education in a manner consistent with DOE objectives and the ORISE mission.

 Application Timeframe: ORISE accepts position requests and applicants on a rolling basis.